 Welcome back for the second installment of our new series on poultry health.
 This column addresses some heavy hitters and a few of the most common predicaments you might find yourself in.
 It’s good to get a head start on these issues, knowing what to expect and having the remedies on hand when you need them.
-For this issue, we will cover the letters D and E. (A through C were covered in the January/February 2018 issue.)
-Let’s start with dehydration.
+For this issue, we will cover the letters D and E. Let’s start with dehydration.
+(Read the other installments of the series here: Part 1, Part 3, Part 4, Part 5, Part 6.)

 Just like us, chickens can go longer without food than they can without water.
 When a chicken does drink water, it takes only a bit at a time; you’ll notice it dip its beak in the water, lean its head back and drink it down.